Husain-S/Script/README.md

-# Script
+# Software_installation
-Collection of scripts used in Master of Science (Bioinformatics) UiTM
+Scrpits used to install software